Richter’s syndrome is a very rare type of high grade non-Hodgkin lymphoma.

-It is very rare.
-It starts as chronic lymphocytic leukaemia (CLL).
-Then sometimes the leukaemia cells get into the lymph nodes and start growing there.
-So in the advanced stage, CLL can change and become Richter's syndrome.
+People who develop Richter's syndrome have a type of blood cancer called chronic lymphocytic leukaemia (CLL).
+The leukaemia cells get into the lymph nodes and start growing there.
+So in the advanced stage, CLL can change and become a high grade lymphoma.
+This change or transtion is called Richter's syndrome.

 We don’t know exactly what causes CLL to transform into Richter’s syndrome.
 Researchers are looking into possible causes, including the Epstein Barr virus and genes.